-Over the past year Commissioner Oden continued increasing his role in the national debate on energy policy, nuclear waste storage, pipeline safety, electricity transmission, utility services and transportation issues.
-He is an active participant on the international, national and state level of these discussions.
-The Commissioner participates in active roles on the National Association of Regulatory Utility Commissioners (NARUC).
-There he serves on the Electricity Committee leadership team and is the Chairman of the Subcommittee on Clean Coal and Carbon Management.
-He also serves as President of the Southeastern Association of Regulatory Utility Commissioners (SEARUC), and will be responsible for hosting the annual meeting in Gulf Shores, AL in June of 2019.
+Over the past year, Commissioner Oden continued increasing his role in the national debate on energy policy, storage, pipeline safety, electricity transmission, utility services and transportation issues.
+The Commissioner has active roles on the National Association of Regulatory Utility Commissioners (NARUC), where he serves as a member of the Board of Directors, the Electricity Committee leadership team, and is the Chairman of the Subcommittee on Clean Coal and Carbon Management.
+In 2019, Commissioner Oden was appointed to the U.S. Department of Energy Secretary's National Coal Council.
+As the outgoing President of the Southeastern Association of Regulatory Utility Commissioners (SEARUC), Commissioner Oden was reelected as Treasurer and will remain as an executive member.